 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for computer, automated teller and office machine repairers will increase 2% from 2014-2024, and jobs for computer user support specialists - including PC software specialists - will increase 13% (www.bls.gov).
-The BLS also reports that web developers, whose job duties may include web design, can expect job growth of 27% from 2014-2024.
-Furthermore, the BLS reports that computer network support specialists can expect job growth of 8% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for computer, automated teller and office machine repairers will have little or no change from 2018-2028, and jobs for computer user support specialists - including PC software specialists - will increase 11% (www.bls.gov).
+The BLS also reports that web developers, whose job duties may include web design, can expect job growth of 13% from 2018-2028.
+Furthermore, the BLS reports that computer network support specialists can expect job growth of 6% from 2018-2028.

 Continuing Education and Certification Information